erbkaiser/FrozenCookies/README.md

 -   **Mine limit** Auto-Godzamok uses mines and factories so it makes sense to put a maximum cap on these, as otherwise rebuying will cost more than was gained.
 The actual tipping point depends on your max CpS so this cannot be predetermined.
 For mid game (when you can earn enough HCs at a good pace), try a value around 500.
-For very late game (all upgrades bought), try values around 800.
+For late game (all upgrades bought), try values around 800 or higher.
--   **Factory limit** See Mine limit
+-   **Factory limit** See Mine limit, try values about 50 to 100 lower than Mine limit.
 -   **Pastemode** Turning this on is a very stupid idea.
+It will buy as many buildings as it can afford, ignoring all efficieny.

 ## Other automatic options